-Metabolic syndrome is an increasingly common disorder in developed countries, as unhealthy diet and lack of exercise result in large number of obese people.
+Metabolic syndrome is an increasingly common disorder in developed countries, as an unhealthy diet and lack of exercise result in a large number of obese people.
 Obesity leads to a wide range of disorders such as Dyslipidemia, Diabetes, and Hypertension.
 A constellation of the three conditions can have fatal consequences as all three are major risk factors for Stroke and Heart Attack.
-Metabolic syndrome is defined as a condition encompassing central obesity , insulin resistance, dyslipidemia and increased blood pressure.
+Metabolic syndrome is defined as a condition encompassing central obesity, insulin resistance, dyslipidemia, and increased blood pressure.

 Ghrelin is a peripheral hormone responsible for regulating orexigenic response and balancing metabolic energy.
 For a long time, it has been a topic of intense study in metabolic disorders.